Most people think that they know what cosmetic dentistry is: making people’s smiles nicer. But do you really know what is involved in doing this?

 2. Orthodontic Treatment

-Quite simply put, orthodontic treatment means moving the crooked, shifted or rotated teeth into the correct position in the patient’s dental arch (jaw) so that they not only look better, but also function better.
+Quite simply put, orthodontic treatment means moving the crooked, shifted or rotated teeth into the correct position in the patient’s dental arch (jaw) so that they not only look better but also function better.
 With orthodontics, the treatment can (rarely) be limited to a single tooth, or the whole mouth can be treated so that all the teeth are properly aligned.
 This movement of teeth is accomplished in a few different ways.

 These are the traditional brackets and wires that have been in use for decades.
 They can be either silver colored or tooth colored.
 The silver ones are far easier for the dentist and the patient when the wires need to be changed, but the “porcelain” or “tooth colored” brackets may be more acceptable to some patients.

 This is a revolutionary treatment option that requires no wires or brackets and is almost completely invisible.
-It consists of a series of clear aligners worn for just 2 weeks and then replaced with the next one in the series.
+It consists of a series of clear aligners worn for just 7-10 days each and then replaced with the next one in the series.
 With this treatment option, visits to the dentist are fewer, it is easier to keep the teeth clean, and there are no wires that may occasionally shift causing discomfort.
 Also, since each aligner moves the teeth just 0.2 mm, there tends to be less tooth tenderness when each new aligner is started.

 These devices focus on addressing problems with the jaws and try to correct these issues prior to full braces or Invisalign.
 This movement is called “orthopedic” movement.
-Removable appliance can also be used to correct very simple tooth movements, such as correcting the position of a single tooth.
-While removable appliances play a very useful role in comprehensive orthodontics, they usually are not used by themselves to correct problems.
+Removable appliances can also be used to correct very simple tooth movements, such as correcting the position of a single tooth.
+While removable appliances play a very useful role in comprehensive orthodontics, they usually are not used by alone to correct problems.

 3. Porcelain Restorations